Peoples Temple: Indiana formation

 Before he founded his church, Jim Jones had become interested in communism and frustrated by the targeting of communists in the U.S. during the Red Scare.
 This, among other things, provided a clerical inspiration for Jones; as he himself described it in a biographical recording:

 I decided, how can I demonstrate my Marxism?
 The thought was, infiltrate the church.
 So I consciously made a decision to look into that prospect.

 Although Jones feared that he would end up being the victim of a backlash for being a communist, he was surprised when a Methodist superintendent helped him enter the church, despite his knowledge that Jones was a communist.
 In 1952, Jones became a student pastor in Sommerset Southside Methodist Church in Indianapolis, Indiana, but left that church because it barred him from integrating African Americans into his congregation.
-In 1954, Jones founded his own church in a rented space in Indianapolis, at first, he named it the Community Unity Church.
+In 1954, Jones founded his own church in a rented space in Indianapolis, naming it the Community Unity Church.

 Jones had previously observed a faith healing service at the Seventh Day Baptist Church, which led him to conclude that such healings could attract people, and generate income, which he could use to accomplish his social goals.
 Jones and the Temple's members knowingly faked healings because they found that the healings increased people's faith and generated financial resources which they could use to help the poor and finance the church.
 These "healings" involved the use of chicken livers and other animal tissue, which Jones (and confederate Temple members) claimed were cancerous tissues which had been removed from the bodies of the people who had been healed.

 In 1955, Jones bought his first church building, located in a racially mixed Indianapolis neighborhood.
 He first named his church Wings of Deliverance, and later that year, he renamed it the Peoples Temple Full Gospel Church, the first time he used the phrase "Peoples Temple".
 Jones's healings and purported clairvoyant revelations attracted spiritualists.